About Our Instructors

 Sihing Eliot Prisby

 Sihing enjoys the outdoors, snowboarding, surfing, photography, and reading.
 He is a community organizer and activist, helping immigrants, the homeless, the disabled, and other vulnerable groups in his community.
+He is currently a member of Maynard’s Human Relations Committee.
 He lives in Maynard with his wife and daughter.

 Sihing Eliot teaches Kung Fu, Tai Chi, and kickboxing.

 Karyn is a registered nurse and an integrative health and wellness educator in the field of preventative medicine.
 She is a certified instructor of both Kripalu and Ashtanga yoga, a Reiki master, and holds a degree in psychology.
 With over twenty years of teaching experience, Karyn has taught yoga retreats, teacher training, and corporate and private wellness classes throughout the US, Costa Rica and Mexico.
 She is the former founder and owner of Manchester Yoga Center.
 Blending her background in both eastern and western science, she draws on her years of experience integrating conventional medicine with mind body practices to help students reach their optimal health and well-being.